 Aren’t the existing tools getting the job done?

 And then there are those tireless seekers who jump at the opportunity of trying new things and stumbling upon gems.
-To them, learning is an end in itself, and they don’t need much convincing to burn away their weekends building a console-based card game in that obscure, new language.
+Learning is an end in itself, and they don’t need much convincing to burn away their weekends building a console-based card game in that obscure, new language.

 No matter which camp you belong to, there is something beyond debate: we all want to spend time on something that will have a bright future.

 For the people in the legacy camp, their favorite existing language already has tons of momentum and will continue to have a bright future.
 To them, I must remind them that their now-mature preferred development toolchain was once “kool-aid” that many refused to drink.
 And so it is today; new technologies are added to solve new problems or to ease the pain of development.

 If something does this radically enough, chances are it will continue to snatch mindshare and reach the top.
 When that happens, you don’t want to be left behind. 🙂

 And to those who like to run with the shiny stuff, a warning: having fun is essential as a programmer, but we must be careful not to waste our energies aimlessly.

 Sure, Brainfuck is an incredibly twisted, puzzle-like, fun little language, but you’re unlikely to benefit by pursuing it seriously.
 You want something that is new, sensible, and has a solid foundation.

 Language selection is an intimidating job, especially when new languages are being considered for future benefits in employment and satisfaction.
 Every language author is firmly convinced they’ve built the perfect language possible and solved all the problems there are to answer.
 How, then, do you cut?